Quickstart: Find what sensitive information you have in files stored on-premises

 Open a PowerShell session with the Run as an administrator option.

 Use the following command to install the scanner, specifying the name of your network share and the profile name that you saved in the Azure portal:

-Install-AIPScanner -SqlServerInstance <your computer name>\SQLEXPRESS -Profile <profile name>
+Install-AIPScanner -SqlServerInstance <your network share name>\SQLEXPRESS -Profile <profile name>

 When you're prompted, provide your own credentials for the scanner by using the <domain\user name> format, and then your password.

 Start the scan and confirm it finished

 Back in the Azure portal, refresh the Azure Information Protection - Profiles pane, and you should see the NODES column now display 1.

 Select your profile name, and then the Scan now option:

 If this option is not available after selecting your profile, the scanner is not connected to Azure Information Protection.
 Review your configuration and internet connectivity.

 There's only one small file to inspect, so this initial test scan will be quick:

 Wait until you see values displayed for the LAST SCAN RESULTS and LAST SCAN (END TIME) columns.